ouch-org/ouch/README.md

 # Ouch!

-`ouch` stands for **Obvious Unified Compression Helper**, it's a CLI tool to compress and decompress files.
+`ouch` stands for **Obvious Unified Compression Helper** and is a CLI tool to help you compress and decompress files of several formats.

 - [Features](#features)
 - [Usage](#usage)